 Latest from McDermott Will & Emery

-This Week in 340B: April 15 – 21, 2025
+This Week in 340B: May 12 – 18, 2026

-Find this week’s updates on 340B litigation to help you stay in the know on how 340B cases are developing across the country.
+Find the week’s updates on 340B litigation to help you stay in the know on how 340B cases are developing across the country.
 Each week we comb through the dockets of more than 50 340B cases to provide you with a quick summary of relevant updates from the prior week in this industry-shaping body of…